South Georgia State College

-South Georgia State College is a public college in Douglas and Waycross, Georgia.
+South Georgia State College is a public college in Douglas and Waycross, Georgia, United States.
 It is part of the University System of Georgia.

 History

 Eleventh District A & M School

 On August 18, 1906, the Georgia General Assembly enacted the Perry Act approving the construction of a secondary-level school in each of Georgia's congressional districts.
 At the time, few rural residents of Georgia received more than an eighth-grade education.
 The Eleventh District A & M School was one of the eleven (later twelve) educational centers created to cater to the predominantly agricultural-based economy in Georgia.

 Douglas, the seat of government for Coffee County, was selected as one of the original eleven towns for the location of an A & M school.
 Its residents collected $55,000 in cash and 30 acres of land, then valued at $50 per acre (.4 hectares), to be donated towards the construction of the school.
 Unlike other towns in the Eleventh District, Douglas added free water and electricity for ten years to its bid as an extra incentive.
 Douglas was a fast-growing town with a population that grew from only 617 in 1900 to 1,600 people in 1907.
 Construction started the same year and the agriculture school began offering classes in 1908.
 Charles Wesley Davis, a Tennessee-native, was hired as the first principal with the mandate to develop a comprehensive high school curriculum beyond vocational studies.